 PWSF towers shall be limited to monopole designs only.
 Freestanding lattice towers and guyed towers of any kind are prohibited.

 To the maximum extent practicable, PWSF towers shall be designed to permit collocation of additional antennas.

+Co-location wireless facilities that meet the dimensional and safety standards of RSA 12-K:10-12 shall be reviewed administratively and approved within 45 days.

 The maximum height of any PWSF tower including any PWSF antennas or other equipment mounted thereon, shall not exceed twenty (20) feet above the average tree canopy height and under no circumstances shall the overall height of a new tower, including any antennas or appendages, be more than ninety (90) feet.